vincentchoqueuse/personal_website/docs/source/tutorials/digital_oscillators.rst

 * :math:`\Delta=N\frac{f_0}{f_s}` corresponds to the phase delta between two adjacent samples.

-It is important to note that the phase delta :math:`\Delta` is not always an integer.
+It is important to note that the index :math:`k=m+\Delta` is not always an integer.
 To address this issue, two solutions can be implemented.

 0th order Interpolation
 +++++++++++++++++++++++

-The phase delta is rounded to the  greatest integer less than or equal to :math:`\Delta`.
+The index can be rounded to the  greatest integer less than or equal to :math:`k`.
 The output sample is then given by :

 .. math ::

-    y[n+1] = x[m+\lfloor \Delta \rfloor]
+    y[n+1] = x[\lfloor k \rfloor]

 Linear Interpolation
 ++++++++++++++++++++